 In my experience, it will be best to implement a schedule right away, starting tomorrow.
+This is not true homeschooling, it’s crisis schooling!
+Without a firm structure in place, your home may fall sway to chaos.
 I have some initial thoughts below, and will provide links and resources, as well as past schedules we used when my kids were young, in separate posts.

 In your daily routine for ages 3+, include designated time for:

 Your kids need to be reading.
 Obviously.
 You know this.
 But, in order to build reading comprehension (and relieve a lot of family stress!), be sure to include both independent reading and family read-alouds.
 Listening to a story that is above their reading level prepares your child’s brain for more complex plots, characters and vocabulary.
 This is especially important if your kids do not enjoy reading!